GatorEducator/gatorgrade/README.md

 To configure a check to be run within the context of a file path, please be sure to include the path to the file before the check.
-Then, you can define a description by using the `description` key, and use `check` and `options` for the associated check and options.
+Then, you can define a description for the check by using the `description` key, and use the `check` and `options` keys for the name of the check and the options for the check.
 See example below for reference.

 ```yml